-If you are applying to the Financial Markets Authority for the FSP to be approved as a Qualifying Financial Entity (QFE), you will also need to confirm that the Financial Markets Authority has previously reviewed the QFE's adviser business statement.
+If you're applying to the Financial Markets Authority for the FSP to be approved as a Qualifying Financial Entity (QFE), you will also need to confirm that the Financial Markets Authority has previously reviewed the QFE's adviser business statement.

 - Prior to payment the Registrar will review the application.
 When the review is complete you will be contacted via email by the Registrar advising you to continue with you application or letting you know if there are any issues to be resolved.

-To complete your application log on and select the application from your Dashboard.
+To complete your application, login and select the application from your Dashboard.

 - Pay the relevant fees and submit your application.